HACCP Training in Saudi Arabia: Your Complete Guide to Food Safety Certification

 Critical Control Point (CCP): These are the specific points in your process where you can apply controls to prevent, eliminate, or reduce a food safety hazard to an acceptable level.
 For example, cooking at a specific temperature for a specific time to kill harmful bacteria.

-A HACCP Course teaches you to build a systematic, documented framework around these concepts.
+HACCP Course teaches you to build a systematic, documented framework around these concepts.
 It’s not about having a clean kitchen (though that’s important)—it’s about having a scientifically validated system that proves your food is safe.

 Any credible HACCP Training will be structured around these seven principles, which form the backbone of the system: